-- Arrange visits/tours of highest performing schools - Create a data sharing infrastructure, in conjunction with the Boston Promise Initiative to increase coordination among BPS, BPI, Whittier Choice and other service providers so there can be timely and effective interventions towards academic achievement for Whittier students. - Work with Tenacity and other providers to prepare more Whittier youth to apply to and enter Exam Schools.
+- Arrange visits/tours of highest performing schools to demystify the process of preparation for gaining entrance to these schools and to build a supportive structure for families involved in the process.
+This will include establishing contacts with schools and other academic resources. - Create a data sharing infrastructure, in conjunction with the Boston Promise Initiative to increase coordination among BPS, BPI, Whittier Choice and other service providers so there can be timely and effective interventions towards academic achievement for Whittier students. - Prepare more Whittier Students for Exam Schools by working with Tenacity and other providers that have strong track records in nurturing academic talent.